percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

    PCSM Deployment exists and matches the desired state (image, env vars, resource limits).
    The PCSM Deployment runs a single replica (`replicas: 1`) with the `Recreate` strategy -- see §5.1 and §5.2 for rationale, and §1.3 for the future HA path.
-   When the ClusterSync CR is deleted, ownerReferences GC the Deployment, Service, and syncTargetUser Secret.
-The same child resources are also GC'd automatically once `status.state` transitions to `finalized` (see §5.5) -- the CR itself stays as a read-only historical record until the user deletes it.
+   The controller registers a Kubernetes finalizer (`psmdb.percona.com/clustersync-cleanup`) on the ClusterSync CR.
+When the CR is deleted, the finalizer drops the `syncTargetUser` MongoDB user on the target cluster and then releases, allowing ownerReferences to GC the Deployment, Service, and `syncTargetUser` K8s Secret.
+When `status.state` transitions to `finalized`, the controller performs the same cleanup proactively (drop MongoDB user + delete child resources) without waiting for CR deletion -- see §5.5 -- so that the CR can remain as a historical record without leaving a broad-privilege user on the target.

 2. **Lifecycle control via HTTP API:** After the Deployment is ready, the controller calls `GET /status` to read the current PCSM state.
 It compares this against the desired state